DonDejvo/Lancelot/README.md

 ## Get Lancelot

-Lancelot 0.13.1 is current version and was released on 20th November 2021.
+Lancelot 0.13.1 is current version and was released on 17th December 2021.

 Lancelot is on [jsDelivr](https://www.jsdelivr.com/package/gh/dondejvo/lancelot) CDN.
 Include one of following before all other scripts in your html: